Mateo González Manrique: Nicolls's military mission in August 1814

 Correspondence from Nicolls to Cochrane advised that upon Woodbine's arrival at Pensacola, 'he was received by the Spanish Governor in the greatest terms of friendship, and solicited by the Governor for his assistance in protecting the town of Pensacola from the immediate attack of the Americans'.
 Notwithstanding the rosy picture presented by Nicolls, relations between Nicolls and Manrique became strained in the following months.

 The British were observed docking the 25th and unloading the 26th.
 At Pensacola on August 26, 1814, Nicolls issued an order of the day for the 'First Colonial battalion of the Royal Corps of Marines', and at the same time issued a widely disseminated proclamation to the people of Louisiana, urging them to join forces with the British and Indian allies against the American government.
 Both proclamations were reproduced in Niles' Register of Baltimore.
 These were a ruse as to the real strength of the British.
 The "numerous British and Spanish squadron of ships and vessels of war" he described comprised two sixth-rates and two sloops of the Royal Navy (Hermes, Carron, Sophie, Childers), the "good train of artillery" comprised three cannon and twelve gunners, whilst the "battalion" was a company-strength group of 100 Royal Marines infantry, detached from Major George Lewis's battalion.

 Nicolls trained and equipped Creek refugees.

 The British had armed and recruited 500 Indians and 100 blacks as of September 10.

 Nicolls set out from Pensacola, for a demonstration of force, in attacking Fort Bowyer near Mobile.
 (This was Spanish territory that been annexed by United States General James Wilkinson in 1813 just prior to Manrique's tenure.)
 The attack was a failure, resulting in a loss of face.
 This defeat sowed seeds of doubt and made Manrique consider whether the British were able to defend Pensacola.
 One disruptive element of the British presence was that slaves could flee their masters, to join Nicolls.
 Over 100 slaves in Pensacola alone took up this opportunity.
 The looting of the Forbes Company store at Bon Secour was another manifestation that the rights of property ownership of Spanish nationals were not being upheld.
+Robert Henry, Nicolls's artillery officer, went on record as stating that at Bon Secour he was joined by 'ten Black Men who volunteered their services.'

 Common knowledge of tensions between Manrique and Nicolls were referred to in a communication from Jackson to James Monroe dated October 10.
 In the prelude to the attack on Pensacola, this division made any concerted effort impossible.
 Manrique had no desire to antagonize Jackson, the British wanted a more aggressive approach.
 To this end, Manrique sought to retain control of the defense of Pensacola.
 In this power struggle, the British threatened to withdraw their forces unless both the harbor and Fort San Carlos were placed under the joint control of Nicolls and Manrique.
 Protesting his neutrality, Manrique retorted that it was not in the power of the Governor to declare war, as Gordon wryly noted in his correspondence with Cochrane.